kernelmachine/kernelmachine.github.io/_posts/2023-04-27-fellowship-statement-advice.md

 ### Remember this is a closed publication

-This means that no one will see your proposal, unless you post it publicly :P So, if you have that perfect sentence or two in one of your papers about something you'd like to argue, copy it over here!
+This means that no one will see your proposal outside of the funding committee, unless you post it publicly :P So, if you have that perfect sentence or two in one of your papers about something you'd like to argue, copy it over here!
 Obviously, you don't want your proposal to re-hash one of your papers, but if there are some verbatim snippets, I think that's totally fine.

 ### Organization